owenBeresford/extra-panda/README.md

 - .adjacentGroup
 - .addReferences
 - .showBiblioErrors - this turns the broken link alert ON, which is OFF before all the content is downloaded
+- .screenDocs - suppress DETAILS expansion on page load, as these are full width docs
+- .maquette - do not apply any effects ~ like DETAILS ~ to code demos
 - Basic Containers
 - .lotsOfWords
 - .halferWords